Tend

 Who built Tend

-James Kerr built Tend after 17 years of tracking his spending.
+James Kerr built Tend after 17 years of tracking his own spending.

 James founded Tend in 2024 and runs the company from Walnut Creek, California in the San Francisco Bay Area.